geo-python/site/source/lessons/L2/git-basics.rst

     $ git status

-Git now tells you that there are changes that are ready to be committed (the new file), and changes that have not yet been staged for commit:
+Git now tells you that there are changes that are ready to be committed (the new file), and changes that have not yet been staged for commit (modifications to that file):

 .. code-block:: bash